-Supreme Court judgement on Deprivation of Liberty: CBF statement
+Supreme Court judgment on Deprivation of Liberty: CBF statement

 Following hearings last October, the UK Supreme Court has today overturned the 2014 ‘Cheshire West’ definition of deprivation of liberty.

-This judgement takes immediate effect and overrules existing deprivation of liberty safeguard (DoLs) guidance.
-In practice, families may see existing DoLs checks and inspections cancelled and there will be a lack of clarity for a while, as we wait for revised guidance to be published.
+This judgment takes immediate effect and overrules existing deprivation of liberty safeguard (DoLS) guidance.
+In practice, families may see existing DoLS checks and inspections cancelled and there will be a lack of clarity for a while, as we wait for revised guidance to be published.

 Cheshire West confirmed the fundamental principle that the right to liberty is universal.
 It determined that someone is deprived of their liberty if they are under continuous supervision and not free to leave.
 This principle, known as the ‘acid test’, applied whether or not someone ‘objected’ to their living arrangements.

-This new judgement says that, although the ‘acid test’ may be a relevant factor, taken on its own it is not enough to determine whether someone has been deprived of their liberty.
+This new judgment says that, although the ‘acid test’ may be a relevant factor, taken on its own it is not enough to determine whether someone has been deprived of their liberty.

 Mencap, the National Autistic Society, and Mind, who intervened in this case to argue that the ‘acid test’ should continue to be used, have issued a joint statement which you can read here.